RustyLegacy01/RustyLegacy01/README.md

 ## Me.
-From the UK, living in the Netherlands for school.
-Very early foundation in programming concepts and computational thinking.
+From the UK, living in the Netherlands for school.\n Very early foundation in programming concepts and computational thinking.
 Desiring to provide answers to any question thrown at me.